 Pick-up Line Tips (for Reporters) When you’re trying to meet a potential mate, date, friend, or luge partner, the first impression matters.

 And as anyone who’s been in this biz for a while knows, working with reporters isn’t all that different from navigating a crowded bar scene.
 Your first impression has the potential to make or break the relationship, the difference between the warm embrace of extensive coverage and lonely nights shut out of the news.
 And that means subject lines are critical.
 A reporter at Politico recently bemoaned the state of her inbox on the night of the State of the Union.
 Her biggest gripe?
 As members of “Washington’s PR-industrial complex,” even we have to admit this is ridiculous.
 Unfortunately for journalists and for nonprofit communications officers trying to get noticed, the volume of email that reporters receive will never go down.

+5 Stages in the Digital Marketing Funnel.
 I ran into this colorful infographic depicting the digital marketing funnel the other day and thought I’d share it with you.

-Inbound Marketing vs. Outbound Marketing The Web has empowered consumers in many ways, giving them new methods for finding, researching, and buying products.
+Outbound Marketing [Infographic] The Web has empowered consumers in many ways, giving them new methods for finding, researching, and buying products.
 Marketing communication as a two-way dialogue emerged in response to these changes in behavior.
 People no longer rely solely on TV/newspaper/magazine ads, billboards, direct mail, email, banner ads, and other traditional outbound marketing channels to learn about new products.
 These methods are now viewed as too intrusive, especially among younger consumers who regularly tune out the tactics.